Mitragyna speciosa Kratom use appears to be very safe in standard recreational doses.

-This mechanism is thought to be due to Kratom’s action on the brain’s “vomiting centre”, which is normally stimulated by the stomach (for example by contaminated food), which normally causes the stomach muscles to contract, resulting in vomiting.
+This mechanism is thought to be due to Kratom’s action on the brain’s “vomiting centre”, which is normally stimulated by the stomach (for example by contaminated food), and typically causes the stomach muscles to contract, resulting in vomiting.
 High Kratom doses induce too much stimulation of this area, thus quickly inducing nausea and vomiting.

-The main dose related danger of Mitragyna speciosa Kratom comes mainly from not being careful with dosage, loosing track of one’s intake and tolerance ratio, and eventually redosing too soon.
+The main dose related danger of Mitragyna speciosa Kratom comes mainly from not being careful with dosage, losing track of one’s intake and tolerance ratio, and eventually redosing too soon.

-Yet most reports in this direction indicate that this is nowhere as dangerous as an opiate overdose.
-The main symptoms of having “taken too much Kratom too quickly” are a very intense nausea, vomiting, along with strong itchiness across all over the body, along with profound, incapacitating sedation.
+Yet most reports on this aspect indicate that this is nowhere near as dangerous as an opiate overdose.
+The main symptoms of having “taken too much Kratom too quickly” are a very intense nausea, vomiting, along with strong itchiness generalized all over the body, as well as profound, incapacitating sedation.

 Such digestive troubles can imply an incapacity to eat or drink for at least 6 hours.

-There have been conflicting statements made on the amount of (pure) alkaloids, such as mitragynine, needed to cause an human overdose.
+There have been conflicting statements made on the amount of (pure) alkaloids, such as mitragynine, needed to cause a human overdose.
 Some pin the number at 5 grams, while others say as little as 800 milligrams could cause an overdose.
-When reading this, it is important to remember that these numbers are regarding pure alkaloids and not Mitragyna speciosa Kratom plant matter itself.
+When reading this, it is important to remember that these numbers are in regard to pure alkaloids and not Mitragyna speciosa Kratom plant matter itself.

 800 milligrams of alkaloids is relatively close to 65 grams of plant matter, depending on the potency.
 Also remember, an overdose does not particularly mean death, it's a range in which there are significantly higher risks of life threatening problems.